NoMoreMarking/terms-of-service/privacy-statement.md

 __We:__

 * Process the data received from schools for the purposes of education and school improvement only, and only for those purposes necessary to provide the service explicitly offered to schools
-* Adhere strictly to the terms of the Data Protection Act 1998 and any future amendments or applicable legislation
+* Adhere strictly to the terms of the Data Protection Act 1998 and any future amendments or applicable legislation, including legislation arising from the General Data Protection Regulation (GDPR)
 * Only store and process the minimum data required to provide our services, and to inform you in advance of using any of our services what data that service requires.
 * Transport and store all personal data originating from schools using modern and best practice encryption technologies.
 This includes Secure Socket Layers (SSL/TLS) for encrypted data transfer over the internet, field-level encryption for personally identifiable data and password-protected identities for all end users
 * Comply with all Subject Access Requests made relating to the data we store